 Instructions

 • Lay a clean tea towel down on the bottom of the crockpot.
-This will create a buffer between yourmason jars and the crockpot, potentially preventing any jar moving or cracking during cooking.
+This will create a buffer between your mason jars and the crockpot, potentially preventing any jar from moving or cracking during cooking.

 • Fill your crockpot with enough warm to hot water to cover the top of the mason jars you plan on using by an inch to create a water bath.

-• Place the digital thermometer into the water.
+• Place a digital thermometer into the water.
 Start the crockpot heat on high.
 When a temperature of 185° F is reached, turn the crockpot to low.

 • While the water bath is heating in the crockpot, measure and decarb the cannabis flower in the oven at 240° F for 180 minutes.
 Click here for a full cannabis decarboxylation tutorial, if needed.

 • Evenly divide the MCT oil between the mason jars you plan on using.
-You can either use pint-sized or half-pint-sized jars, it’s you’re preference, just be sure they fit in your crockpot.
-No matter the size, be sure to leave a 1/2 inch headspace from the top.
+You can either use pint-sized or half-pint-sized jars, depending on your preference.
+Just be sure they fit in your crockpot.
+No matter the size, be sure to leave a 1/2-inch headspace from the top.

 • Evenly divide the decarbed flower between the MCT oil-filled jars.
 Stir well.
 Wipe the rim of the jars with a clean paper towel and place the lid on.
 Tighten the metal ring to finger-tip tightness, it does not have to be tightened all the way.
 Do not tighten too tightly.